Severe Thunderstorm Warning issued for Marion by NWS - News Break

 Severe Thunderstorm Warning issued for Marion by NWS

-Effective: 2021-05-27 00:15:00 CDT Expires: 2021-05-27 01:15:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-05-26 23:30:00 CDT Expires: 2021-05-26 23:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Marion The National Weather Service in Wichita has issued a * Severe Thunderstorm Warning for Northern Marion County in central Kansas * Until 115 AM CDT. * At 1215 AM CDT, a severe thunderstorm was located near Ramona, or 10 miles southwest of Herington, moving northeast at 30 mph.
-HAZARD...70 mph wind gusts and quarter size hail.
+Target Area: Marion A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1145 PM CDT FOR CENTRAL MARION COUNTY At 1130 PM CDT, a severe thunderstorm was located near Hillsboro, moving northeast at 15 mph.
+HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Hail damage to vehicles is expected.
-Expect considerable tree damage.
-Wind damage is also likely to mobile homes, roofs, and outbuildings. * This severe thunderstorm will be near Ramona around 1220 AM CDT.
-TORNADO...POSSIBLE HAIL...1.00IN WIND...70MPHalerts.weather.gov
+Expect wind damage to roofs, siding, and trees.
+Locations impacted include Hillsboro, Marion, Lehigh, Durham, Pilsen and Marion Lake.
+HAIL...1.00IN WIND...60MPHalerts.weather.gov